if you're using npmnpm install --save-dev @testing-library/react-hooks# if you're using yarnyarn add --dev @testing-library/react-hooks

 you have both installed in your project, and you use the standard import (see below) the library

-will default to using react-test-renderer
+will default to using react-test-renderer.

 We use

-and it is compatible with more test runners out-of-the-box as there is no DOM requirement to use it.
+react-test-rendererby default as it enables hooks to be tested that are designed for eitherreactorreact-nativeand it is compatible with more test runners out-of-the-box as there is no DOM requirement to use it.

 The standard import looks like: